jakewalker56/jakewalker56.github.io/_posts/2016-01-31-riddler-politicians-and-general-induction.md

 ![Win Percentage as a function of Voting Location, smaller candidate pools]({{ site.url }}/assets/5_6_7_8_9_10_win_percentage.png)

 So that's super weird, right?
 It seems like you get an even larger comparative advantage by going first if there is an even number of candidates vs. an odd number of candidates.
-We suspect this is perhaps because my implementation has ties going to the "stop the votes, we have a winner" side.
+We suspect this is perhaps because our implementation has ties going to the "stop the votes, we have a winner" side.
 If we change our `<=` to just `<`, we get the following:

 ![Win Percentage as a function of Voting Location, smaller candidate pools, different tiebreaker]({{ site.url }}/assets/5_6_7_8_9_10_win_percentage_tiebreak.png)